bcgov/lfs_industry_profiles/README.md

 ### Usage

+* THIS PROJECT SHOULD LIVE ON YOUR HARD DRIVE, NOT THE LAN.

 * Get an RTRA account. (application form in directory `SAS`)
 * upload the 2 .SAS files in directory `SAS` to https://www75.statcan.gc.ca/eft-tef/en/operations (To StatCan).
 * grab a coffee...